 New Interest Expense Limitations

 The Tax Cuts and Jobs Act (TCJA) has something for everyone.
 For example, corporate tax rates were cut from a top marginal rate of 35% to a flat rate of 21%.
-And owners of most pass-through entities, such as S Corporations and partnerships, will realize a tax rate decrease of up to 10% as result of the new Section 199A deduction.
+And owners of most pass-through entities, such as S Corporations and partnerships, will realize a tax rate decrease of up to 10% as a result of the new Section 199A deduction.
 However, it's not all good news.

 The new law has certain pitfalls that can be treacherous, especially for capital intensive businesses.
 Let's take a quick look at how the new interest limitations may impact your business.